stripe/vscode-stripe/README.md

 1. Run the `Run Extension` target in the Debug View or simply press `F5` This will:
    - Start a task `npm: watch` to compile the code
    - Run the extension in a new VS Code window
+1. Disable the Stripe Extension for this workspace.
+   - Right click "Stripe" from the Extensions markeyplace
+   - Click Disable (Workspace)

 ## License